This week’s affixes are Fortified

 , and Prideful

-Not only is the affix combination favorable for high keys, it’s also pretty good for pugs - yes, Sanguine and Quaking can both be punishing if mismanaged, but they’re not especially punishing to specific classes or undergeared players in specific roles in a way that other affixes often can be.
+It’s the final week to push up your RaiderIO score for the season, as well as the last week to pick up any of the Keystone Master achievement series that you’re angling for this season!
+The good news is that it’s a good week to do it - not only is the affix combination favorable for high keys, it’s also pretty good for pugs.
+While Sanguine and Quaking can both be punishing if mismanaged, but they’re not especially punishing to specific classes or undergeared players in specific roles in a way that other affixes often can be.
 Also, recent Hotfixes

 dramatically buffed every tank spec except Vengeance, who received roughly offsetting buffs and nerfs.
 This should both catalyse even more competition at the higher levels and make mythic plus more accessible for tanks!